San Bernardino Divorce Attorney

 Owning your own business can be incredibly challenging and rewarding.
 However, your business can potentially become a major point of contention when it comes to divorce.
 Depending on how and when you started your business and your spouse’s contributions to the business while married, your business assets could be up for division in a divorce.
 A San Bernardino divorce attorney can help you determine the best way of separating your business from divorce.

 Divorce Representation for Business Owners in San Bernardino

-At the Law Offices of Catherine A. Schwartz, our team has years of experience handling difficult divorce cases, including those with complex business ownership questions.
+At the Law Offices of Schwartz & Godbey, our team has years of experience handling difficult divorce cases, including those with complex business ownership questions.
 We understand that you want to protect the time and investment you have put into your business from your divorce proceedings, and the future of your business may be uncertain due to the breakdown of your marriage.
 We have the resources to conduct a detailed financial investigation and a network of expert witnesses we can consult to assist in your case.

 You can expect compassionate and responsive legal counsel from Attorney Catherine Schwartz and her team.
 With more than 30 years of practical legal experience in civil and criminal law, our firm has the ability to handle the most difficult business ownership disputes in divorce.
 As your San Bernardino divorce attorneys, we will help you navigate the difficult legal proceedings you face and answer any questions you might have along the way.

 California upholds a very clear community property statute regarding divorce.
 When a married couple decides to divorce, any property they acquired during their marriage becomes community property.
 All community property in a California divorce is subject to strict 50/50 division.
 In some cases, divorcing spouses may “trade” assets of equivalent value to reach a 50/50 settlement.
 In other cases, the divorcing spouses may need to liquidate certain assets and split the proceeds to satisfy their property division requirements.